-Series A (Tax-Exempt) Series B (Taxable)
+Series A (Tax-Exempt)

+Series B (Taxable)

 This Offering Memorandum provides information concerning two series of commercial paper notes (the "Commercial Paper Notes") issuable by the University of Washington (the "University").
-The Commercial Paper Notes consist of (i) a tax-exempt series (the "Series A Notes," or the "Tax-Exempt Commercial Paper Notes") and (ii) a taxable series (the "Series B Notes," or the "Taxable Commercial Paper Notes").
-The Commercial Paper Notes are issuable from time to time to finance and refinance certain capital projects and working capital of the University.
+The Commercial Paper Notes consist of (i) a tax-exempt series (the "Series A Notes," or the "Tax-Exempt Commercial Paper Notes") and (ii) a taxable series (the "Series B Notes," or the "Taxable Commercial Paper Notes" and together with the Series A Notes, the "Commercial Paper Notes").
+The Series A Notes are issuable from time to time for capital purposes, including refunding outstanding Series A Notes, and the Series B Notes are issuable from time to time for any lawful expenditure of the University, including refunding other Commercial Paper Notes..
 BofA Securities, Inc. currently serves as the dealer for the Commercial Paper Notes (the "Dealer") and Wells Fargo Bank, National Association currently serves as issuing and paying agent for the Commercial Paper Notes (the "Issuing and Paying Agent").

 The Commercial Paper Notes are issued as fully registered obligations and, when issued, are registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
 DTC acts as securities depository for the Bonds and purchases of beneficial interests in the Commercial Paper Notes are made in book-entry form as more fully described under the heading "Description of the Commercial Paper Notes."
-So long as DTC or its nominee is the registered owner of the Commercial Paper Notes, payments of principal of and interest on the Commercial Paper Notes is made directly to DTC or to such nominee.
+So long as DTC or its nominee is the registered owner of the Commercial Paper Notes, payments of principal of and interest on the Commercial Paper Notes are made directly to DTC or to such nominee.
 Disbursements of such payments to DTC's Direct Participants are the responsibility of DTC, and disbursements of such payments to the Beneficial Owners are the responsibility of the Direct Participants and the Indirect Participants, as described in Appendix B.